yeungadrian/aurora/README.md

     - Not worth investing in automated tests here yet
 - Data
     - Calling api's directly is too slow, especially when doing analysis of many funds, when using free tiers anyway
-    - Need to look for data sources and save as parquet files
+    - Data is stored as parquet files (compressed files)
+    - Avoiding databases for now as the focus is on building models
     - Free API's are either too slow or have limits, which will be breached just deploying the app and testing changes

 ## Roadmap of functionality: